TheHolyOneZ/discord-bot-framework/README.md

 | Roles & Access | Manage dashboard user roles (Owner/Helper/Visitor) |
 | Security & Logs | Audit logs, login history, security events |
 | Credits | Framework attribution (required to remain visible) |

+> **NOTE** The number of tabs, and the tabs themselves, may be greater in the latest version!
+Right now, there are around 18 tabs.
+I couldn't update the readme, though, so I made this quick note right here.
+Just know that there are more tabs and more features!

 **Generated PHP Files (quickstart creates these in `./live_monitor_website/`):**
 | File | Purpose |